At Arroz, Travel Is Mike Isabella’s Secret Ingredient

 “We went to wineries; we went to distilleries; we went to Michelin restaurants; we went to holes in the walls; we went to see a little of everything to try to capture everything,” Isabella says.

 This kind of deep dive into a culture is what gets Isabella’s creative juices flowing.
 He shares this with Ismail, who also travels extensively to explore what the world is eating and drinking.

-“I like to order a lot of desserts because desserts and cocktails are kind of similar and because you’re looking at flavors and seasonal fruits — the kind of things we do with the cocktail program,” Ismail says.
+“I like to order a lot of desserts because desserts and cocktails are kind of similar and because you’re looking at flavours and seasonal fruits — the kind of things we do with the cocktail programme,” Ismail says.

 The standout beverage on the Arroz cocktail menu, The Daisy, represents the best of what Ismail tasted during his travels.
 The ingredients: Lustau Palo Cortado (a sherry from Spain) mixed with Mahia (a spirit known as the Moroccan moonshine), along with honey and lemon (reminders of Portugal), ginger and Peychaud’s bitters.